Lucasvngpl/Lucasvngpl/README.md

 ---

 ## 💫 About Me:
-I am a computer science student at McGill University, with a concentration in Artificial Intelligence, passionate about exploring the realms of coding, machine learning, and building robust applications.
+I'm a computer science student with a concentration in Artificial Intelligence at McGill University.
+My main academic interests are programming languages, database systems, and deep learning.
+I enjoy building things with other people, especially when it comes to hackathons and creating small solutions for myself, such as a tool to guide my course selection intelligently.

 ---